 Our committee is made up of women of various ages and backgrounds with everyone bringing different experience to the table to ensure we have a vibrant programme of events and activities.

-Susie Brown – President
+Debby Foulkes – President

-Glynis Rushby – Secretary
+Glynis Rushby – Vice President and Programme Secretary

 Hi I’m Glynis.
 I came to live in Selby from my home town Leeds after marrying Phil in the late 1970s.
 Our two sons Tom and Ed are married and we have two wonderful grandsons and another grandchild on the way.
 I gained an English Literature and Women’s Studies degree in my late thirties and went on to work for eighteen years in Higher Education as a careers advisor until July 2016.
 I loved working at the university and miss being part of the student / staff community.
 Phil and I have been avid motorhomers for several years and enjoy travelling around and visiting new places.
 Grandson James is getting used to coming along with us; we’re looking forward to his younger brother William joining us next year.